 Introduction to Programming Web Services in Managed Code

-In the ASP.NET application model, Web pages use the .aspx extension.
+In the ASP.NET application model, Web pages intended for the browser use the .aspx extension.
 To differentiate Web services from regular ASP.NET pages, Web services use the .asmx extension.

-Create a Web service.
-When you create an XML Web service, you create an application that exposes functionality to XML Web service clients.
+Creating a Web service — When you create an XML Web service, you are creating an application that exposes functionality to XML Web service clients.

-Access a Web service.
-When you access a Web service, the client application locates, references, and uses the functionality that is contained in the Web service.
-The client of an XML Web service is typically an application.
-This application can send, receive, and process messages to and from the Web service.
+Accessing a Web service — When you access a Web service, your client application locates, references, and uses the functionality contained within a separate Web service.
+The client of an XML Web service is typically an application that is able to send, receive, and process messages to and from the Web service.
 However, the minimum requirement is that the client must be able to send messages to the Web service.
 This includes all applications using the .NET Framework.

-Web services can be stand-alone applications or sub-components of a larger Web application.
-For example, suppose that you create a Web application that sells books online.
-Your Web application might use Web services as follows:
+Web services can be either stand-alone applications or sub-components of a larger Web application.
+For example, suppose you are creating a Web application that sells books online.
+Your Web application might interact with Web services as follows:

-Create a Web service.
-Your application exposes its order processing logic as a Web service.
-Your affiliate Web sites can in turn use in their Web applications to sell books through your online store without requiring their customers to visit your site.
+Creating Web service — Your application exposes its order processing logic as a Web service, which your affiliate Web sites can in turn use in their Web applications to sell books through your online store without requiring their customers to visit your site.

-Access a Web service.
-Your application accesses a Web service that was developed by another online company that specializes in writing book reviews for online booksellers.
-When a visitor to your online store views the price of a particular book, they see the reviews of that same book on the same page.
+Accessing Web service — Your application accesses Web service provided by another online company that specializes in writing and supplying book reviews for online booksellers.
+When a visitor to your online store views the details of a particular book, they also see the reviews of that book on the same page.

-Remember, you can access Web services from many different types of applications, including other Web services, Web applications, Windows applications, and console applications.
-However, the client must be able to send messages to the Web service.
+Remember, Web services are accessible from just about any other kind of application, including other Web services, Web applications, Windows applications, and console applications.
+The minimum requirement is that the client must be able to send messages to the Web service.